The Jacobs Inn Hostel

 Rates from just €13 per room per night.

-Jacobs Inn specialises in group hostel accommodation for schools, universities and low budget tours to Dublin.
+Jacobs Inn specializes in group hostel accommodation for schools, universities and low budget tours to Dublin.

-Every Tuesday there is a free guided walk of the city from the reception (at 16:00), whilst every Wednesday and Sunday from 21:00 you can enjoy free popcorn for the hostel's Movie Night.
+Every Tuesday there is a free guided walk of the city from the front desk (at 4 pm), while every Wednesday and Sunday from 9 pm guests can enjoy free popcorn for the hostel's Movie Night.

-Located opposite Connolly Station, Jacobs Inn is conveniently placed for easy access to the entire city via DART or Luas.
+Located across from Connolly Station, Jacobs Inn is conveniently placed for easy access to the entire city via DART or Luas.

-There are also a number of attractions within walking distance of the hostel, such as Croke Park and the shops of O' Connell Street.
+There are also a number of attractions within walking distance of the hostel, such as Croke Park and the shopping of O' Connell Street.

-Families travelling with children under the age of 16 are required to book private rooms
+Families traveling with children under 16 years old are required to book private rooms

 There are many attractions near this hotel, the closest of which being the Custom House which is little more than an approximate 3 minute walk away.